Biographies of our faculty

 Dr. Robin Bacchus was raised on a Biodynamic dairy farm in New Zealand.
-After writing a doctoral thesis in Civil Engineering Robin sailed to Europe to attend Emerson College for 2 years and trained as a Waldorf Education.
+After writing a doctoral thesis in Civil Engineering Robin sailed to Europe to attend Emerson College for 2 years and trained as a Waldorf Educator.
 Upon graduation, he became a High School teacher in Wynstones School, Gloucester (UK) and a founding High School teacher at Taikura Rudolf Steiner School in Hastings (NZ).
 After 12 years High School teaching, Robin taught a Lower School (class 1- 8) for 8 years.

 Robin then became the director of Taruna College, a Preparatory Course for Waldorf School Teachers, for 17 years until retirement.
 Students came from many parts of the world to immerse themselves in this course.
 As retirement loomed, requests for help came from teachers and schools in Asia for mentoring support.
 This led to 10 years and 40 trips to USA and mainly Taiwan and China, giving courses on Waldorf Education and specialty courses in Mathematics, Geometry, Science and Astronomy.

 At Abiding Heart, Dr. Robin Bacchus currently teaches on the Learning Theories and Methodologies course, and Science, Geometry and Mathematics on the Curriculum Studies course.

 Isabelle received her doctorate in oriental studies from the University of Oxford (2002).
 She came to Kathmandu in 1990 as a volunteer teacher in a Tibetan monastery school and returned in 1992–1993 to study Tibetan and Sanskrit at Tribhuvan University.